ramyma/a8r8/README.md

 >**NOTE**:
 To use regional prompting with Forge, make sure to install the [Forge Couple](https://github.com/Haoming02/sd-forge-couple) extension >= v1.5.0 to your Forge installation

->**NOTE**:
-If you're running the stable diffusion backend (Forge / A1111 / ComfyUI) on a remote machine, make sure to set the remote address in `user.sh` and uncomment the URL entries.

 &nbsp;